 Above Freezing Temperatures Could Cause Big Headaches from Frozen Pipes

-As the weekend draws near, a little relief of frigid temperatures is in sight as we will see a few days with above freezing temperatures.
+As the latest blast of winter is approaching, it looks like little relief of frigid temperatures is in sight as we will see a few days with above freezing temperatures towards the end of the week.
 While most of us will enjoy this, this is also a time when frozen pipes will begin revealing themselves.
-The sustained cold conditions that we’ve experienced have left many homeowners with frozen pipes.
+The sustained cold conditions that we will experience will, without a doubt, leave many homeowners with frozen pipes.
 We want to remind everyone that frozen pipes now could result in a problem in the future.

 When pipes freeze, it is a headache and inconvenience all on its own.
 As the water freezes, it expands and can often split or break the pipes.
 The problem comes when they thaw.
 As pipes begin to thaw, the water forces through at full-pressure.
 This can cause bursting pipes that could be in your attic, walls, ceilings, crawl spaces and basements.